Young

 the

-pencil stops, but not while the pencil moves because while the pencil is moving the hand is learning to move according to what the eye sees.
-I remind them to look intently and carefully at the
+pencil stops, but is encouraged to keep looking at the thing being observed while the pencil moves.
+While the pencil is moving the hand is learning to move according to what the eye sees.
+I give reminders to look intently and carefully at the

 edge of subject